seatable/seatable-scripts/manual/python/base.md

 ## Authorization expiration handling

-In some cases, we need to put the base operation logic into a while or for loop.
+In some cases, the program need to run for a long time, we put the base operation code into a while or for loop.
 Authorization may expire during execution and cause the program to break.
 We provide an exception called `AuthExpiredError` that can be caught for reauthorization.

+> Note, this feature works with SeaTable version 3.1+

 ```python
 from seatable_api import Base, context